 They approached the ship with amazement and anxiety.
 The Captain of the ship received them joyfully.
 He treated the surprised locals with a lot of eatables and gifts.
 The captain also purchased their catch of the day (fishes) offering a higher price.
 The fishermen were impressed by this display of love and affection.

 The news of the arrival of some foreign ships soon spread.
 The entire village folks reached the spot.
 All got a warm welcome plus some sort of gifts too.

 That was the beginning of a new chapter of sea voyages in history.
-It was also the beginning of the European invasion to India.
+It was also the beginning of the European invasion of India.
 The captain mentioned here was none other than the famous Portuguese navigator Vasco da Gama.
 Gama’s arrival at the Malabar coast at a place called Kappad in Kozhikode, a coastal district in South India was a historic event.
 The voyage also changed the course of history.
-It is even considered the first globalization process of the world.
+It is even considered the first globalization process in the world.

 The Documentary Proof